Minds On

 Are they similar?
 How?
 What are some ways that they are not similar?

 Early life in New France was difficult due to harsh winters and the spread of disease.
 An organized society took form in 1663 with the establishment of the Church and the arrival of new colonizers.
-In 1706, there were three chief settlements.
+In 1706, there were three main settlements.
 The others were scattered along the banks of the St. Lawrence River and houses were grouped together in little villages.
 A colonizer’s home was mainly built from fallen timber and stone.
 They were low, stocky buildings, with a single doorway and a few windows.
 Behind each house was a small room used as a storeroom, and the barn and stable were not far away.

 There were different roles and responsibilities for men and women in New France.
 Men were generally farmers, fishers, hunters, and fur traders.
 They farmed potatoes, corn, squash, wheat, peas, oats, rye, barley, and maize.
 Men were expected to participate in the fur trade to provide for their families.
 Women were expected to raise the children and feed and clothe their families.
 They also sometimes worked as nuns and nurses.
 When children were old enough, they would help run the farm, and men could spend more time fur trading.
 When children were old enough, they bought land.
 This land had been previously stolen or purchased unfairly from Indigenous communities.
 Education was the responsibility of the Church and was accessible to a minority of the population.